 - Small grains reduce GHG emissions and fossil energy use: Small grains are harvested in the summer, which allows farmers to grow legume cover crops and forages in the same season.
 From the nitrogen fixed by the microbes associated with the legumes, farmers can credit the following (corn) crop and decrease the amount of fertilizer they buy.
 Reduced fertilizer leads to reduced greenhouse gas emissions and less fossil energy use; and lower cost of production for the farmer.

 This program is open to all farmers, including EFAO members.
 While the payment rate is likely more enticing to cash crop farmers who are looking to include a small grain for the first time, all farmers interested in diversifying their rotations with the addition of a new small grain (and cover crop) are welcome to apply.
 This includes vegetable farmers wanting to add a grain share to their operation, or smaller-scale diversified farmers who want to learn how to grow artisan grains, for example.

 At the heart of this program is the coordination of a Small Grains Network of farmers across Ontario, that will provide training and farmer-to-farmer knowledge sharing opportunities.
 We hope that this program and network will provide a pathway to ecological farming practices for farmers who may not otherwise explore them, and we look forward to welcoming new faces to EFAO.
 We also expect that EFAO members will be a big part of this network – benefiting from the learning opportunities and providing mentorship to fellow new ecological farmers.

 Please share program information with anyone you know who might be interested, including EFAO’s #smallgrainsbiggains campaign on social media.

 If you have any questions, suggestions or comments about this new program, please contact Maureen Balsillie, firstname.lastname@example.org.

-This program is made possible by funding from The W. Garfield Weston Foundation.
+This program is made possible by funding from the Weston Family Foundation.